system76/tech-docs/src/models/nebula49-1/assembly.md

 4. Insert two screws into each side of the 2.5" drive, then slide the drive into the drive cage, aligning the rubber mounts on the screws around the metal of the drive cage.
     - The larger portion of the SATA connector (the power section) should be at the top, while the smaller portion (the data section) should be at the bottom.
-5. If the [optional SATA backplane](#installing-the-sata-backplane) is not present, connect the SATA data and power cables from the back of the drive cage.
+5. If the [optional SATA board](#installing-the-sata-board) is not present, connect the SATA data and power cables from the back of the drive cage.
     - A cutout in the chassis allows easy access to the back of the drive cage.

 ## Replacing the bottom case fan: